StrongKey/fido2/sampleapps/iOS/StrongKeyFIDODemo/README.md

 [Download StrongKey FIDO Server (SKFS) Demo for iOS/iPadOS/macOS.](https://testflight.apple.com/join/Nik6PGNK).
 This sample code is configured to function with demo.strongkey.com, and is not designed for production use.

+Documentation for the SKFS iOS Demo can be found [here](https://docs.strongkey.com/index.php/skfs-home/skfs-sample-code/skfs-ios).

 ## Features

 - Register a new account using Passkey, powered by SKFS